No graph state is preparable in quantum networks with bipartite sources and no classical communication: Introduction

 \section{Introduction}

 Out of all proposed real-life implementations of quantum information, quantum networks stand as one of the most promising ones.
-We already have many ideas for possible applications of quantum networks such as quantum key distribution \cite{Lo_2014,Liao_2017,PhysRevLett.113.190501}, clock synchronisation \cite{K_m_r_2014}, parallel computing \cite{https://doi.org/10.48550/arxiv.2106.06841} or even quantum internet \cite{Kimble2008-dy, doi:10.1126/science.aam9288}.
+We already have many ideas for possible applications of quantum networks such as quantum key distribution \cite{Lo_2014,Liao_2017,PhysRevLett.113.190501}, clock synchronisation \cite{K_m_r_2014}, parallel computing \cite{9651415} or even quantum internet \cite{Kimble2008-dy, doi:10.1126/science.aam9288, 8910635, ILLIANO2022109092}.
 What is more, their relative simplicity as compared with other quantum technologies, makes them perhaps the closest ones to commercial implementation.
-This sentiment is also supported by the significant progress in experimental implementation of quantum networks that has recently been made \cite{Wang_2010,Sasaki_2011,Fr_hlich_2013,PhysRevLett.120.030501,Yin2020-uh}.
+This sentiment is also supported by the significant progress in the experimental implementation of quantum networks that has recently been made \cite{Wang_2010,Sasaki_2011,Fr_hlich_2013,PhysRevLett.120.030501,Yin2020-uh}.

-At their core, quantum networks are simply collections of parties and of sources of multipartite quantum (possibly entangled) states.
-Every party in a network can perform certain operations on their share of the distributed quantum states.
-These, however, strongly depend on the considered model of a quantum network.
-The most natural model of quantum networks (referred here to as LOCC networks) allows the parties to act with the most general local operations on their shares of the distributed states and to coordinate their actions by using classical communication.
+At their core, quantum networks are simply collections of parties and of sources of multipartite quantum states.
+Their most natural model (referred to as LOCC networks) is one that allows the parties to act with the most general local operations on their shares of the distributed states and to coordinate their actions by using classical communication.
 However, while connected LOCC networks enable preparing any multipartite state, the use of classical communication might be problematic for their commercial implementations.
-For instance, classical communication, especially in large networks, might increase their latency and thus make the parties use long-lived quantum memories.